chad/chad.github.io/source/_posts/2013-05-20-discipline-stomp-out-cynicism.markdown

 fully.
 Be thankful to the negative emotion for giving you the opportunity to understand your own weaknesses.

 Cynicism is born of laziness and fear: It's easy to complain about something.
 It's harder to fix it.
 It's both scary and liberating to trust other people to try to be their best.

+## Update

+As <a href="https://twitter.com/dhh">@dhh</a> pointed out on Twitter after I posted this, I worded this more absolutely than intended.
+I meant this to be an "exercise" (see the first sentence).
+Skepticism is healthy.
+Sometimes, cynicism is the right reaction.
+I believe most of us could use a lot less of it.